 Coming from a long line of non-conformist ministers and evangelists, Berg's life was spent in Christian service.
 In 1968, he founded the Children of God movement in Southern California.
 Initially composed of former hippies and unchurched youths, but later drawing followers from all walks of life, the group expanded rapidly and later became known as the Family International.

 Berg's principal legacy is undoubtedly the movement that he founded and led.
 He is also remembered for his controversial views, as expressed in some of the nearly 3,000 "Letters" that he authored over nearly three decades.
 In his lifetime, David censured mainstream Christians for their failure to follow the teachings of Christ more closely, maintaining that Christians should model their lives after the first century Church, living a simple cooperative lifestyle and devoting as much of their time and resources as possible to disseminating the Gospel.

 He also decried the materialism and de-Christianization of modern society, and viewed the onset of globalization as setting the stage for the rise of the Antichrist, a godless world dictator that the Bible predicts will rule the world in the last days before Christ's return.

-Berg's theological writings on sexuality resulted in a degree of notoriety for him and the movement in the late 1970s.
-Father David retracted his more radical theological speculations regarding sexuality in the late 1980s, and these writings were officially renounced and removed from circulation.
+Berg's theological writings on sexuality resulted in controversy and notoriety for him and the movement in the late 1970s.
+David retracted his more radical theological speculations regarding sexuality in the late 1980s, and these writings were officially renounced and removed from circulation.